 - Sleep disturbances

 b.
-Alkylating agents (cyclophosphamide, 2 mg/kg/day or chlorambucil, 0.2 mg/kg) are used to induce a long-lasting remission in frequently relapsing or steroid-dependent patients.
+Alkylating agents (2 mg/kg/day cyclophosphamide or 0.2 mg/kg chlorambucil) are used to induce a long-lasting remission in frequently relapsing or steroid-dependent patients.

 c.
-Mycophenolate mofetil (MMF, 450-600 mg/m2/day) is useful to reduce or withdraw steroids in steroid-dependent patients.
+Mycophenolate mofetil (MMF, 450–600 mg/m2/day) is useful in withdrawing or reducing the steroid dose in steroid-dependent patients.
 Side effects include abdominal pain, diarrhea, and hematologic disturbances; however, the rate of relapse following cessation of treatment is high.

 d.
-Cyclosporine (5 mg/kg/day) is also useful to allow a withdrawal of steroids in steroid-dependent or frequently relapsing patients, but relapse is following common discontinuation.
+Cyclosporine (5 mg/kg/day) is also useful in withdrawing steroid therapy in steroid-dependent or frequently relapsing patients, although relapse is common after the discontinuation of cyclosporine.

 Treatment of complications

-- Thromboembolic complications can be prevented by mobilization, correction of hypovolemia and early treatment of sepsis.
-Prophylactic warfarin may be considered when plasma albumin < 20 g/L, serum fibrinogen > 6 g/L or serum antithrombin III level < 70% of normal.
-Thrombosis should be treated with heparin with or without thrombolytic agents.
+- Thromboembolic complications can be prevented by mobilization, correction of hypovolemia, and early treatment of sepsis.
+Prophylactic warfarin may be considered when plasma albumin < 20 g/L, serum fibrinogen > 6 g/L, or serum antithrombin III level < 70% of normal.
+Thrombosis should be treated with heparin and/or thrombolytic agents.

-- For treatment of acute episodes of elevated blood pressure, a β-blocker or calcium channel blocker is preferred, while angiotensin converting enzyme (ACE) inhibitor or angiotensin II receptor blocker (ARB) is preferred for the treatment of long-term hypertension.
+- For the treatment of acute episodes of hypertension, β blockers or calcium channel blockers are preferred, while angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARB) are preferred for the treatment of long-term hypertension.

-- Children with nephrotic syndrome should receive pneumococcal vaccination on clinical presentation of nephrotic syndrome, followed by revaccination every five years.
-A yearly influenza vaccination is also recommended.
-If the child is not immunized to varicella, the varicella vaccine can be given during low-dose alternate day along with steroid therapy.
+- Children with nephrotic syndrome should receive pneumococcal vaccination upon the clinical presentation of nephrotic syndrome, followed by revaccination every five years.
+Annual influenza vaccination is also recommended.
+If the child is not immunized to varicella, this vaccine should be considered along with steroid therapy.

 - Peritonitis should be treated with antibiotics that are effective against S. pneumoniae and Gram-negative organisms.